 - Largest National Park in Western Australia: Purnululu National Park is the largest national park in Western Australia, covering an area of over 239,000 hectares.

 - Stunning night skies: The Bungle Bungle Ranges offer some of the clearest and most stunning night skies in the world, making it a popular destination for stargazing enthusiasts.

 - Filming location: The Bungle Bungle Ranges have been used as a filming location for a number of movies and TV shows, including Baz Luhrmann’s “Australia” and the BBC’s “Planet Earth II”.

 - Ancient history: The rocks that make up the Bungle Bungle Ranges are among the oldest in the world, with some dating back over 1.8 billion years.

 Our Experience & Tips

-In our opinion, there is nothing better but camping right in the park and going for walks every day.
-This way you close to nature and you can enjoy it fully.
+In our opinion, there is nothing better than camping right in the park and going for walks every day.
+This way you are close to nature and you can enjoy it fully.

 Below are a few tips from our visit to Bungle Bungles:

 - Plan ahead: The park is located in a remote area, so it’s important to plan your trip well in advance.
 Make sure you have enough food, water, and fuel for your journey, and check the weather and road conditions before setting out.
 Bore water could be unavailable, carry your own water